 How can we help?

 In today’s challenging environment for charities, early consultation with company rescue and restructuring specialists can help to prevent charity failure.
-At Jameson, Smith & Co., we work with company directors and charity trustees to find workable solutions to operational and financial problems.
+At Company Debt, we work with company directors and charity trustees to find workable solutions to operational and financial problems.
 For more information, please get in touch today.